Guest Posts

 Mercerising

-This process is used especially for treating cotton fabric.
-Concentrated caustic soda is applied to the yarn when it&#;s under tension.
-This allows the cotton yarn to become more accepting of dyes and chemical treatments that will/can later be used on the clothes.
+This step is particularly significant for cotton fabric.
+Concentrated caustic soda is applied to the yarn under tension, making the cotton more receptive to subsequent dyeing and chemical treatments.

 Dyeing